-Write a prayer on a lolly stick outside the town hall from 15Th – 21St April. they will be collected and prayed for till June ( pentecost – the birth of the church)
+we had a great week collecting over 1500 prayers on lolly sticks outside the town hall from 15Th – 21St April. they were then collected and prayed for till June ( pentecost – the birth of the church)

 for more help on your faith journey contact Kinder on Captain email@example.com